 Implementation Roadmap and Best Practices

-Start by treating the first 90 days as an evidence-gathering phase: validate content generation quality, measure distribution effectiveness, and confirm SEO lift before committing significant resources.
+Begin by treating the first 90 days as a time to gather evidence.
+Evaluate content generation quality, assess distribution effectiveness, and verify SEO gains before committing valuable resources.
 The pilot must answer whether automation improves publish cadence, search visibility, and engagement while preserving brand voice.

 | Week Range | Objective | Key Tasks | Success KPI |